antimof/UxPlay/README.md

      as the server running UxPlay.
 Using AirPlay, UxPlay can emulate a second display for macOS clients.
-   * Support for older iOS clients (such as 32-bit iPad 2nd gen. and iPhone 4S, when upgraded to iOS 9.3.5 or later), and a Windows AirPlay-client emulator, AirMyPC.
+   * Support for older iOS clients (such as 32-bit iPad 2nd gen. and iPhone 4S, when upgraded to iOS 9.3.5 or later), plus a Windows AirPlay-client emulator, AirMyPC.
    * Uses GStreamer plugins for audio and video rendering (with options to select different hardware-appropriate output "videosinks" and "audiosinks", and a fully-user-configurable video streaming pipeline).
    * Support for server behind a firewall.
-   * **New**: Support for Raspberry Pi, with hardware video acceleration using Video4Linux2 (as a replacement for  OpenMAX).
+   * **New**: Support for Raspberry Pi, with hardware video acceleration using Video4Linux2 (which supports both 32- and 64-bit systems, unlike deprecated OpenMAX (omx), which it replaces).
 (For GStreamer < 1.22, a [patch](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) to the GStreamer Video4Linux2 plugin, available in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki), is required, unless